letsbenameless/letsbenameless/README.md

-- 👋 Hi, I’m @letsbenameless
+- 👋 Hi, I’m Michael Chappell, a talented full stack developer
-- 👀 I’m interested in robotics!
+- 👀 I’m currently studying at the Queensland University of Technology
-- 🌱 I'm teaching myself complex numbers so I can use more integration techniques.
-I’m also currently training to do a front lever.
-- 💞️ I’m looking to collaborate on any robotics projects.
+- 🌱 My course code is IN01, which is the Bachelor of Information Technology.
+I am majoring in computer science.
-- 📫 Email me at rockateeer12@gmail.com if you wanna chat.
+- 📫 Email me at michael.chappell.2004@gmail.com if you have any projects you would like done.

 <!---
 letsbenameless/letsbenameless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.